Bestival to provide drug testing service

 "Public safety continues to be paramount and we are exploring all safety options with our partners to ensure the event is a safe environment for all."

-Plans for drug testing at Reading & Leeds festivals have recently been scrapped amid concerns about its impact.
+But not all festivals are on board.
+Plans for front of house drug testing at Reading & Leeds festivals have recently been scrapped amid concerns about its impact.

-"Front of house testing sounds perfect but has the ability to mislead, I fear," Festival Republic boss Melvin Benn, tells The Independent.
+"Front of house testing sounds perfect, but has the ability to mislead, I fear," Festival Republic boss Melvin Benn, told The Independent.

-"Determining to a punter that a drug is in the 'normal boundaries of what a drug should be' takes no account of how many he or she will take, whether the person will mix it with other drugs or alcohol.
+"Determining to a punter that a drug is in the normal boundaries of what a drug should be takes no account of how many he or she will take, whether the person will mix it with other drugs or alcohol.

 "Nor does it give you any indicator of the receptiveness of a person's body to that drug."